flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 does not match the `FLATPAK_ID` (the `id` or `app-id` used in manifest).

-Existing applications should ask for exceptions, no new applications will be accepted with a mimatch.
+Existing applications should ask for exceptions, no new applications will be accepted with a mismatch.

 Please see the [Renaming ID tag](/docs/for-app-authors/metainfo-guidelines/#renaming-id-tag) section before renaming the tag.